Your Notifications

 Though it offers promising benefits, it also has potential risks:

 • After an autologous transplant, the immune system remains the same as before.
-If the immune system could not fight the disease before, likely, it may not be able to do so after the transplant.
+If the immune system could not fight the disease before, it is likely that it may not be able to do so after the transplant.

 Avail Bone Marrow Transplant Across the World